jamesBaker361/project-cv/README.md

+This is a much cleaner version of [this](https://github.com/jamesBaker361/doom.git)

 ## Step One
 Install the requirements file.
 Skip to step 5 if you don't want to generate your own data (stable retro doesn't work on all systems for some reason.
 It DOES work on the UMBC Chip cluster though)